-Section 4: Primary Occupation
+Primary Occupation

-To ensure that StudentAid BC funding is only provided to students whose primary occupation is being a full-time post-secondary student.

-As required under the Canada Student Financial Assistance Act, a student is only eligible for funding under StudentAid BC if the student's primary occupation is the pursuit of post-secondary studies.
+StudentAid BC funding is only provided to students whose primary occupation is being a full-time post-secondary student, as required under the Canada Student Financial Assistance Act.
+"Full-time labour force" is defined as working at least 32 hours per week, including vacation time, statutory holidays, in-lieu days and approved leaves of absence, for at least 50 percent of the student's study period.

-For this reason, students who are members of the full-time labour force during their period of study (excluding hours under a work study program and co-op work terms) are not eligible for StudentAid BC funding, regardless of their hours of full-time study.
-These students are considered to be full-time members of the labour force with employment being their primary occupation.
+Students who are members of the full-time labour force during their period of study (excluding hours under a work-study program and co-op work terms) are not eligible for StudentAid BC funding, regardless of their hours of full-time study.
+These students are considered full-time members of the labour force with employment being their primary occupation.